grafana/falconlogscale-datasource/docs/sources/editor.md

 The Explore view allows you to run LQL queries and visualize the results as logs or charts.
 For more information about Explore, refer to [Explore](https://grafana.com/docs/grafana/latest/features/explore/).
 For more information about Logs in Explore, refer to [Explore logs](https://grafana.com/docs/grafana/latest/explore/logs-integration/).

 Grafana v9.4.8 and later allows you to create data links in Tempo, Grafana Enterprise Traces, Jaeger, and Zipkin that target Falcon LogScale.
 To configure data links, refer to [Configure data links](/docs/plugins/grafana-falconlogscale-datasourcelatest/configure#configure-data-links)

+## Tail live logs (Live query)

+Falcon LogScale supports live tailing of logs in real-time in [Explore view](https://grafana.com/docs/grafana/next/explore/) and [Dashboards](https://grafana.com/docs/grafana/latest/dashboards/).

+Live tailing relies on a websocket connections between the browser and Grafana server.

+To start tailing logs in Explore view, click the `Live` button in the top right corner next to the `Run query` button.

+To start making a live panel in a dashboard, enable `Refresh live dashboards` in the dashboard's settings under the General tab.
+After enabling this setting, you can `Enable live querying` in the panel query editor.
+Live query data is not formatted by default.
+To format data into types, use [Transforms](https://grafana.com/docs/grafana/latest/panels-visualizations/query-transform-data/transform-data/).
+You can separate fields returned by using the `Extract fields` transform on `@rawstring`.

+For information on setting up Grafana Live for your own instance of Grafana refer to [Set up Grafana Live](https://grafana.com/docs/grafana/latest/setup-grafana/set-up-grafana-live/)